 In the shortages of the Second World War, there was no way to buy what might be regarded as 'nice clothes'.
-Quite apart from the fact that money was so short, clothes were rationed and could only be bought from shops on a point system.
-This page is about how people coped legally, rather than through the illegal 'black market'.
+Quite apart from the fact that money was so short, clothes were rationed and could only legally be bought from shops on a point system.
+(Illegally they could be bought on the 'black market' if one knew the right people, and from barrow boys who could trundle their barrows quickly out of site of a policemen, but they are for other pages.)

-In view of the shortages of nice clothes and the severity of clothes rationing, there was no stigma in giving and receiving outgrown clothes.
-I remember some particularly expensive-looking dresses in two sizes which had been bought for a neighbour's two girls before the war, and which served me well for several years.
-As I grew out of one size, the next size up was ready and waiting.
-Families too provided cast-offs, which were in relatively good supply while I was young because they had been bought before the war started, ie before there was rationing.
+Families also provided cast-offs, which were in relatively good supply while I was young because they had been bought before the war started, ie before there was rationing.
 Children born towards the end of the war and in the years of austerity afterwards were less fortunate because outgrown clothes had already received wear from several children.

 Swap two rabbits for a wedding dress.

-Babies cot swap for men's trousers.
+Baby's cot swap for men's trousers.

 Women were normally expert at sewing, knitting and darning just as their mothers had been.
 This made them ideally placed for 'making do and mending' by modifying and mending old clothes and knitwear to fit someone else.

 It became quite normal to 'decorate' tears and holes attractively from parts of other worn-out clothes and to cut down adults' clothes to make clothes for children.